jungley/ILMxLab-Summer-Project/README.md

 # ILMxLab-Summer-Project
-A collection of Unity C# scripts used to create the VR experience with LucasFilm.
+A collection of Unity C# scripts developed during VR experience project course with LucasFilm.